Adjacent-ITP/websitetest/archetypes/issue-bundle/_index.md

 ---
-title: "issue landing page"
-description: "links to all articles of this specific issue"
+title: "Adjacent: Issue XX: Theme Name"
+description: "A one line description about the issue's theme"
 ---

-# issue 7, here is the theme BLAHBLAH
+# Adjacent: New issue

+This is the default landing page for a new issue.